Buffet Froid (Hannibal): Casting

 In January 2013, it was reported that Ellen Muth would guest star as a character named "Georgia".
-Georgia "George" Lass (also played by Ellen Muth), having first appeared in Dead Like Me, was reinterpreted as Georgia Madchen.
+Georgia "George" Lass (also played by Muth), having first appeared in Dead Like Me, was reinterpreted as Georgia Madchen.
 This similarity is furthered by their last names: "lass" is an English synonym for girl while "Mädchen" is a German word meaning the same.
 In another nod to Georgia Lass being a reaper (therefore both dead and alive) in Dead Like Me, in Hannibal Georgia Madchen is a killer who suffers from numerous medical conditions including Cotard's syndrome, a delusion disorder that has her convinced she is actually dead.
 When the writers were breaking the episode, Fuller immediately thought of Muth to play Georgia.
 He also said, "what was interesting about having Ellen on the show was that there was actually an opportunity to deconstruct our previous collaboration in a very unexpected way.
 Her character has the same name and is a reinterpretation of that character and, in fashion, that was sort of the Mulholland Drive-ing of Dead Like Me."